t4d-gmbh/WebServerSetup/README.md

 ## License

-This collection is licensed under the MIT License.
-See the file for more details.
+This collection is licensed under the GNU GPLv3 License.
+See the [LICENSE](LICENSE) file for more details.

 ## Copyright